What is Taranaki Mounga?

 1080 is a simple toxic compound found naturally in more than 40 plants worldwide, including tea and native puha.
 Cinnamon and green dye are added to 1080 pellets to discourage birds.

-Taranaki Mounga takes health and safety very seriously and DOC has rigorous standard operating procedures for the use of 1080 and other toxins.
-DOC will intensively monitor water, predator numbers, and whio before, during and after the application of 1080.
+Taranaki Mounga takes health and safety very seriously and rigorous standard operating procedures will be used for the use of 1080 and other toxins.
+The Project will intensively monitor water, predator numbers, and whio before, during and after the application of 1080.

 How will you stop the pests coming back?